IDEAS Grant Competition

 Foreign Policy Goal Focus: Civil Society, Journalism, and Education; Democracy and Human Rights

 Project Summary: Through its IDEAS grant, the University of Wyoming will establish Indigeneity in the Americas: Bahia, Brazil, a faculty-led study abroad program that will bring undergraduate students together with members of the Pataxó Indigenous community in Brazil.
-The education abroad program will be based in the Native American and Indigenous Studies department and run by its faculty, which will help in the recruitment of Indigenous students and support sustainability of the program.
+Grant funding will support faculty and staff travel to Brazil to develop this new program.
+The education abroad program will be based in the Native American and Indigenous Studies Department and run by its faculty, which will help in the sustainability of the program and recruitment of Indigenous students, who are underrepresented in study abroad.
 The course will be an important contribution to the institution’s goals to expand the geographical reach of its study abroad programs, while also providing students with knowledge about Brazilian culture and insight into what it means to be Indigenous in Brazil.
-This study abroad course will be developed collaboratively with the Pataxó, who are working to revitalize their endangered language, and a key element of the course will be a first Language Revitalization Symposium.
-When students participate in this collaborative work with the Pataxó, while learning from them firsthand about historical genocide and ongoing erasure, they will gain insights into linguistic and cultural reclamation as a human rights issue, as well as how education can be used as a tool for social justice.
+This study abroad course will be developed collaboratively with the Pataxó, who are working to revitalize their endangered language, and a key element of the course will be an inaugural Language Revitalization Symposium.

 West Virginia University